 “I’ve got some bananas in there, too,” he said with a grin while motioning to the saddlebags with his shaking spoon before digging into the cantaloupe.

 He stayed with the production crew for about four hours as we shot the video.
-Sometime during the shoot, the heat got better of him and he took of his vest and shirt.
+Sometime during the shoot, the heat got better of him, and he took off his vest and shirt.
 I saw a large American flag tattoo covering most of the right side of his chest and noted that he was in pretty good shape to be a man who I guessed to be about 60 years old.